spahrenk/CV/SPA_CV.md

 * I supported Basic Energy Sciences projects by using TEM to study ordered domain structures  and composition modulation in epitaxial III-V semiconductor alloys and short-period superlattices.
 We discovered a strong nanowire formation driven by lateral modulation in short-period [superlattices](#lateral_mod_AlInAs_paper).

-* I developed dynamical electron-diffraction software routines for experiment simulation and computational analysis of ordered structures.
+* I generated theoretical models for TEM image contrast of partially ordered structures and modulated superlattices.
+I developed dynamical electron-diffraction software routines for experiment simulation and computational analysis of ordered structures.

 * I provided TEM analysis of a broad range single- and poly-crystalline thin-film materials, such as YBCO, ZnO, SiN, and Ge.